magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 immediately returns a 3-tuple of standard Twisted-style endpoints that can be used to establish subchannels:
 ``(control_ep, client_ep, server_ep)``.
 The first two are client-like,
 while ``server_ep`` is server-like.
-For dilation to succeed, both sides must call ``w.dilate()``, since the resulting endpoints are the only way to access the subchannels.
+For Dilation to succeed, both sides must call ``w.dilate()``, since the resulting endpoints are the only way to access the subchannels.

-The client-like endpoints are used to signal any errors that might prevent dilation. ``control_ep.connect(factory)`` and ``client_ep.connect(factory)`` return a Deferred that will errback (with ``OldPeerCannotDilateError``) if the other side’s ``versions`` message indicates that it does not support dilation.
-The overall dilated connection is durable (the dilation agent will try forever to connect, and will automatically reconnect when necessary), so ``OldPeerCannotDilateError`` is currently the only error that could be thrown.
+The client-like endpoints are used to signal any errors that might prevent Dilation. ``control_ep.connect(factory)`` and ``client_ep.connect(factory)`` return a Deferred that will errback (with ``OldPeerCannotDilateError``) if the other side’s ``versions`` message indicates that it does not support Dilation.
+The overall dilated connection is durable (the Dilation agent will try forever to connect, and will automatically reconnect when necessary), so ``OldPeerCannotDilateError`` is currently the only error that could be thrown.

 (TODO: we could use a connection-status API, to provide user feedback)

-If the other side *could* support dilation (i.e. the wormhole library is new enough), but the peer does not choose to call ``w.dilate()``, this Deferred will never fire, and the ``factory`` will never be asked to create a new ``Protocol`` instance.
+If the other side *could* support Dilation (i.e. the wormhole library is new enough), but the peer does not choose to call ``w.dilate()``, this Deferred will never fire, and the ``factory`` will never be asked to create a new ``Protocol`` instance.

-The L1 (mailbox) path is used to deliver dilation requests and connection hints.
+The L1 (mailbox) path is used to deliver Dilation requests and connection hints.
 The current mailbox protocol uses named “phases” to distinguish messages (rather than behaving like a regular ordered channel of arbitrary frames or bytes), and all-number phase names are reserved for application data (sent via ``w.send_message()``).
-Therefore the dilation control messages use phases named ``DILATE-0``, ``DILATE-1``, etc. Each side maintains its own counter, so one side might be up to e.g. ``DILATE-5`` while the other has only gotten as far as ``DILATE-2``.
-This effectively creates a pair of unidirectional streams of ``DILATE-n`` messages, each containing one or more dilation record, of various types described below.
+Therefore the Dilation control messages use phases named ``DILATE-0``, ``DILATE-1``, etc. Each side maintains its own counter, so one side might be up to e.g. ``DILATE-5`` while the other has only gotten as far as ``DILATE-2``.
+This effectively creates a pair of unidirectional streams of ``DILATE-n`` messages, each containing one or more Dilation record, of various types described below.
 Note that all phases beyond the initial VERSION and PAKE phases are encrypted by the shared session key.

-A future mailbox protocol might provide a simple ordered stream of typed messages, with application records and dilation records mixed together.
+A future mailbox protocol might provide a simple ordered stream of typed messages, with application records and Dilation records mixed together.

 Each ``DILATE-n`` message is a JSON-encoded dictionary with a ``type`` field that has a string value.
 The dictionary will have other keys that